synthoria-ai/n8n-workflow-documenter/README.md

 Never Not Roaming product.
 Support me at https://buymeacoffee.com/neverxroaming Built with Google Antigravity

+I built this program to help take raw JSON workflow files and create documentation of the workflows plus a clean JSON file without leftover keys/credential.
+Enjoy!

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started